sjsrey/ors/ors.md

 ## Open Source

-Much attention has been given to the open source movement and its impacts on many aspects of the modern world, since included [@Rey:2009xy] XXX.
+Much attention has been given to the open source movement and its impacts on many aspects of the modern world [@Rey:2009xy].
 Remarkably, these widespread and deep impacts had their origins in the seemingly obscure question of how software teams organized themselves.
 As chronicled by Raymond, the traditional model adopted by proprietary software houses was to bring together wizards or high priests working in small groups isolated in towers walled off from users and markets.
 The dominant model since the early days of the software industry,Raymond contrasts this cathedral model with a new upstart represented by early work on the Linux kernel.
 Here thousands of seemingly unorganized and decentralized developers were working to build the kernel.
 The chaotic nature of this form of organization struck Raymond as much more of a bazaar than a cathedral.

 That the bazaar model resulted in software that became critical infrastructure underlying many of the internet services we rely on today seemed like an unlikely outcome.
 Its impacts on science are less well recognized, but we don't have to look far to see concrete evidence.
 For example, the beauty contest that is the annual ranking of the worlds fastest super computers is massively dominated by Linux as the Top500 supercomputer list reported that 476 of the 500 fastest machines ran Linux [@Vaughan-Nichols:2013fr].